w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

 There are three ways to present captions to viewers:

--   **Pop-on**: Captions which appear in discrete blocks, usually containing 1-3 rows of text.
-These are normally created for pre-produced material, and are used in the majority of captioned online videos.<br />
+-   **Pop-on captions** appear in discrete blocks and usually contain one to three rows of text.
+They are normally created for pre-produced material, and used in the majority of captioned online videos.

+    Example:<br>
     [![An example of pop-on captions.](cc_perspectives.png)](https://www.w3.org/WAI/perspectives/captions.html)
--   **Roll-up**: Captions which scroll up, one row at a time, onto the screen.
-These are normally created for live programming, but can also be used for pre-produced material.<br />
+-   **Roll-up captions** scroll up onto the screen, one row at a time.
+These are normally created for live programming, but can also be used for pre-produced material.

+    Example:<br>
     [![An example of roll-up captions.](roll-up.png)](http://ncamftp.wgbh.org/sp/wai/roll-up_cc.mp4)
--   **Paint-on**: Text that appears to "paint" onto the screen, one character at a time, as the data are received.
-Typically, when one row of captions finishes painting onto the screen, the row scrolls up and a new row begins paint onto the screen.<br />
+-   **Paint-on captions** are text that appears to “paint” onto the screen, one character at a time, as the data is received.
+Typically, when one row of captions finishes painting onto the screen, the row scrolls up and a new row begins paint onto the screen.

+    Example:<br>
     [![An example of paint-on captions.](paint-on.png)](http://ncamftp.wgbh.org/sp/wai/paint-on_cc.mp4)

 Note that if a video has no narration or dialog, it is important to